makerspace/makeradmin/README.md

 ### Required membership products

 Some pages need special products in order to function (e.g. the registration page, or the member page).
-The products can be created via the firstrun script.
+The products can be created using `make firstrun`.

 ## Additional configuration